 April showers bring May flowers…but first they must be planted.
 This is the perfect time of year to plant flowers in Northwest Arkansas, so let’s get started.

-If you’ve ever received a surprise bouquet of flowers (and if you haven’t, go out and buy yourself one because you deserve it!) then you know the effect a vase of fresh cut flowers has on a space.
+If you’ve ever received a surprise bouquet of flowers, then you know the effect a vase of fresh cut flowers has on a space.
 Some of the most beautiful cut flowers are easy to grow right in your own back yard, and they’re a great benefit to the bees and butterflies.

 With your own cutting garden, you won’t have to wait for someone to buy you flowers.
 You can cut your own, slip them into a vase and instantly brighten up any room in the house.

 The downside of growing your own cutting flowers is that someone has to do the maintenance, right?
 All the bouquets in the world won’t make up for sweating while pulling weeds in July humidity.
 (And don’t even get me started on the mosquitoes.)

 The key to avoiding the drudgery is selecting the right plants and planting them closely enough that there is no room for weeds.

 Here are a few low-maintenance flowers I recommend for your cutting garden: